 Michigan is home to a large variety of bird species living in the deep forests, open fields or the Great Lake shores.
-Bald eagles, swans, ravens and finches are a few types of birds that prefer the different habitats found in Michigan, where birding has become a national pastime.
+Bald eagles, swans, ravens, finches and a number of Michigan songbirds are a few types of birds that prefer the different habitats found in Michigan, where birding has become a national pastime.

-Sandhill Cranes are large gray-colored shorebirds with long legs and long necks.
+Sandhill Cranes, large gray-colored shorebirds with long legs and long necks, are just one species of long neck birds in Michigan.
 These birds live in high concentration near the Upper Peninsula, near shallow water, feeding on frogs, fish and insects.
 Sandhills also feed on corn, grain, fruits and seeds.
 A few Sandhills have a red stain on the body and forehead.

 The Pileated Woodpecker is a large bird identified by its large crest of red feathers on the head and long black bill.
 With a wingspan of nearly 30 inches, this woodpecker is the largest of its species; its size is similar to a crow.
 Pileated Woodpeckers live in mature forest areas using dead trees for food and nesting.

-The American Goldfinch is a small finch with bright yellow feathers and black with white wings.
+The American Goldfinch, a small finch with bright yellow feathers and black with white wings, is one of several yellow birds in Michigan.
 The distinctive characteristics are a small head, long wings and conical bill.
 Winter time is when these birds are often seen, since they nest around July and August.
 They are often found at winter-feeding stations in Michigan more than any other bird.

 One of the smallest woodpeckers, the black-backed woodpecker is eight to nine inches tall.
 The name of these woodpeckers fits their description, with both sexes having white coloring running down the bill and eye area.
 The head area on some males has yellow coloring.
 These birds can be found in the Upper Peninsula, in the jack pine areas.